HariKarumuri/libkafkahelper/README.md

 #### Class: `KafkaServiceManager`

 ##### Purpose

-The `KafkaServiceManager` class manages Kafka producers and consumers as a Singleton instance, ensuring that only one instance exists and is globally accessible throughout the application.
+The `KafkaServiceManager` class manages Kafka producers and consumers as a Singleton instance, ensuring efficient resource utilization and global access to Kafka operations.

 ##### Public Methods